sonic-net/sonic-mgmt/ansible/README.testbed.md

   3. Testbed management port to manage VMs and PTFs containers on the server
 2. VMs are created right after the server starts
 3. VMs connections and PTF containers are created when a new topology is being added

+# VMs
+The VMs use Arista vEOS.
+Each VM has 10 network interfaces:
+1. 8 front panel ports.
+These ports are connected to openvswitch bridges, which are connected to vlan interfaces.
+The vlan interfaces are connected to the fanout switch (through physical port).
+2. 1 back panel port.
+All testbed VMs connected to each other using this port (it isn't shown on the figure above).
+3. 1 management port.
+This port is used to connect to the VMs

 # Topologies